walkjivefly/LOC-Extension/README.md

 LOC-Extension: LibreOffice calc Cryptocurrency market functions
 ===
 The LOC extension allows you to create customized spreadsheets with cryptocurrency market data directly from the web.
+This version (0.3.0) provides a number of lookup functions:
+* a dedicated getPoloniex() (for compatibility with version 0.1.0)
+* a dedicated getSouthXchange() (since SouthExchange was removed from ccxt at version 1.52.67)
+* xrs Blocknet XRouter service caller
+* xcs Blocknet XCloud service caller
-This version (0.2.3) provides 2 lookup functions: a dedicated getPoloniex() (for compatibility with version 0.1.0) and a generic ccxt() which uses an embedded snapshot of the amazing [ccxt](https://github.com/ccxt/ccxt) library.
-This means over 90 exchanges are now supported.
+* ccxt() which uses the system-installed [ccxt](https://github.com/ccxt/ccxt) library.
+This means over 130 exchanges are now supported.

+Unlike version 0.2.3, this version does not support caching.
 ### Download
-You can download the current version of the LOC Extension here [0.2.3](https://github.com/walkjivefly/LOC-Extension/releases/tag/v0.2.3)
+You can download the current version of the LOC Extension here [0.3.0](https://github.com/walkjivefly/LOC-Extension/releases/tag/v0.3.0)

 The LOC extension is also available from the [LibreOffice Extension Center](https://extensions.libreoffice.org/extensions/loc-extension-for-libreoffice-calc).